stucamp/voron_sb_sw_sb2209_umbilical/README.md

 ## Notes
 Both the toolchain and cablechain models will require some longer m3 bolts.
 Not a lot, but areas will need approximately 3mm longer bolts.

+You will also want to double check you max z settings in your firmware as this will probably lessen it slightly.
+The main focus was to preserve full x travel and there will be some reduction in z motion!